Paschim Banga Gramin Bank: Bank structure

 The bank operates in five districts of West Bengal State, namely, Howrah, Hooghly, Purba Bardhaman, Paschim Bardhaman and Birbhum, with its head office at Howrah, West Bengal.

 It has 230 branches and 4 regional offices.
 The regional offices are in Howrah, Hooghly, Bardhaman, and Suri.

+The Ministry of Finance announced the merger of Paschim Banga Gramin Bank, Uttarbanga Kshetriya Gramin Bank and Bangiya Gramin Vikash Bank w.e.f.
+May 1, 2025.
+The new name will be West Bengal Gramin Bank.